unni-krishnan-95/copy/_posts/2016-09-09-over-the-wire-leviathan.md

 Usage: ./printfile filename
 ```

 Alright, so it seems the program __printfile__ outputs the text from a file; just like `cat`.
-Thus we can assume that it's using `cat` somewhere in the code.
+Therefore, we can assume that it's using `cat` somewhere in the code.
 Yet, hold on a second...
 I like working smart, and not hard.
 Let's see if we can get the __leviathan3__ password file from __/etc/leviathan_pass/__ using this exe.

 ```console
 leviathan2@melinda:~$ ./printfile /etc/leviathan_pass/leviathan3